mranisz/fmdummy/README.md

 ```

 ##FMDummy1-hash
 FMDummy1-hash is FMDummy1 with hashed k-symbol prefixes of suffixes from suffix array to speed up searches (k ≥ 2).
 This variant is particularly efficient in speed for short patterns (not much longer than k).
-Note that patterns shorter than k are handled by standard variant of FMDummy1 index.

 Parameters:
 - indexType: